CesiumGS/cesium/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 	Thanks for helping us improve Cesium!
 Please describe what the expected behavior is vs what actually happens.

 	Creating a Sandcastle example (https://cesiumjs.org/Cesium/Build/Apps/Sandcastle/) that reproduces the issue helps us a lot in tracking down bugs.
+Paste the link you get from the "Share" button below.
 -->

-Sandcastle example reproducing the issue:
+Sandcastle example:

 Browser: